jump-dev/JuMP.jl/README.md

 [generic solver-independent interface](https://github.com/JuliaOpt/MathProgBase.jl).
-One the best features of JuMP is its speed - benchmarking has shown that it can create problems at similar speeds to special-purpose modeling languages such as AMPL while maintaing the expressiveness of a generic high-level programming language.
+One the best features of JuMP is its speed - benchmarking has shown that it can create problems at similar speeds to special-purpose modeling languages such as AMPL while maintaining the expressiveness of a generic high-level programming language.

 Our documentation includes an installation guide, quick-start guide, and reference manual.